aacebo/teams-sdk-js/samples/lights/README.md

 # Samples: Lights

-an ai powered bot that can turn the lights on and off.
+An AI powered bot that can turn the lights on and off.

 ## Run